tom-howes/flappy-bird/README.md

 Added intro screen with title and blinking text to prompt user to start the game.

+Working on implementing a leaderboard.
+Using json files and parsing with Python's inbuilt library.
+Score class will handle retrieving and updating leaderboard - looking to work with a template (blank) leaderboard and a current (up-to-date) leaderboard.

+Realised that User Interface class will be needed to create buttons and have the user enter their name, refresh the leaderboard etc. - For testing purposes will initially handle in the terminal.

+Added mechanism to write player name / score to leaderboard json file, testing now.

 Next steps:
      - Add animations to bird (flapping wings (done), tilt up/down, flop on death)
      - Add start (done) and finish animations
      - Explore ways to increase difficulty
      - Add leaderboard and player stats etc.
+     - Implement UI class for buttons / user input etc.